Angel Maker: 1st edit Chapters 1-67

 A Request Goes Unanswered

 The Anhalter Bahnhof train station brimmed with people to the point of being claustrophobic.
-Out of the corner of his eye, Pavel picked up on Queenie’s suspicious glance, shot directly in his direction.
+Out of the corner of his eye, Pavel picked up on Queenie’s suspicious glance, shot in his direction.
 Is she trying to read me?
-He mused.
-Or has she already done it?
-Smiling and tipping his cap at her, he acknowledged her wary gesticula...
+Or has she already done it?...

-He was beyond help.
+Otto was beyond help.
 Cold and calculating, his emotional state was crafted to cloak his underlying truth.
-The role he played provided unhindered access and freedom of movement void of suspicion.
-Exactly what he needed.
-Blindness through trust, so carefully hewn, ensu...
+The role he played provided unhindered access and freedom of movement that was void of suspicion.
+Though his role was not what he expected, it was what he need...

-Bournemouth evolved into a seaside resort for what came to be widely accepted as the usual sundry reasons associated with eye-candy: the natural beauty of its cliffs, the wide sweep of its bay, sandy beach, coastal location and its outstanding breadth of view and openness.
+Bournemouth evolved into a seaside resort because of the natural beauty of its cliffs, the wide sweep of its bay, its sandy beach, coastal location and outstanding breadth of view and openness.
 Ultimately, it boiled down to one inalienable fact.
 Namely, people wante...

 Into the Night